KidkArolis/jetpack/docs/01-configuration-options.md

 ### `jetpack/serve`

-Factory for middleware that serves your assets in both dev (by proxying to the dev server) and production (from `dist`).
+Factory for middleware that serves your assets in both dev (by proxying to the dev server) and production (from `build.outDir`).
 For example:

 ```js
 import express from 'express'